Skip to main content

 Gladston Joseph / Gladston Joseph

 This vision of community gives Golden Ridge a special heart and soul, and that also translates to the quality of their harvest.
 Gold Ridge Organic Farms produces several award-winning olive oils, which they press on-site in a room adjacent to the gift shop.
-The Picholine blend ranks 4th in the nation and 14th in the world.
+They actually rank 5th in the United States and 15th worldwide in the World Olive Oil Rankings.

 Apple Blossom Festival